 Angel used every contact he knew in his efforts to find Buffy.
 He still couldn't believe Dawn and her friends had kicked her out of her own home.
-It caused memories of his own break with the AI team to surface, that dark time when he needed their support.
+It caused memories of his own break with the AI team to surface; a dark time when he needed their support.
 Putting down the phone after crossing out yet another dead end, his head jerked in surprise when he heard someone clearing their throat.
 Cordelia stood at the door with her arms crossed over her chest.
 He knew she was going to fuss at him about Buffy, and he wasn't sure he could handle her disapproval.

 "Angel, you have to stop this.
 You're going to drive yourself crazy, and you won't be able to help anyone, including Buffy."